-Former BNP Paribas staffer Khalid Humaidan named Bahrain EDB CEO
+Former BNP Paribhas head Khalid Humaidan is Bahrain EDB CEO

 Humaidan will be responsible for investments to boost employment opportunities for Bahrain's private and public sector

-The Bahrain Economic Development Board (EDB) has appointed Khalid Humaidan as chief executive officer (CEO), with the appoitment set to contribute to the “next phase of the kingdom’s economic growth”.
+The Bahrain Economic Development Board (EDB) has appointed Khalid Humaidan as chief executive officer (CEO), with the appointment set to contribute to the “next phase of the kingdom’s economic growth”.

 Starting with immediate effect, Humaidan will be responsible for driving investments to Bahrain to boost employment opportunities for the private and public sector.